cwise24/snopsy/docs/module2/3_merge.rst

     git branch

     * dev
-      master
+      main

-Now using the *checkout* command, switch back to the *master* branch
+Now using the *checkout* command, switch back to the *main* branch
 ::

-    git checkout master
+    git checkout main

 .. figure:: imgs/checkout_m.png
    :scale: 60%
    :align: center
 .. centered:: Fig 3

 Now we call the branch we want to merge into our current working branch.
-We will merge dev into master.
+We will merge dev into main.
 ::

     git merge dev